Traditional party food is often high in fat and adding alcohol to the mix can spell disaster for a slimmer.

 But celebrating in style doesn’t have to break the calorie bank.
 It is possible to plan a healthy Christmas party and no one will notice the difference!

-I love to entertain and my guests are always surprised when I tell them the food is out of my seven low fat cookbooks.
+I love to entertain and my guests always appreciate the healthy food on offer from my eight low fat cookbooks.
 Today I want to show you how to plan a party with food that won’t wreak havoc on your waistline, or your guests.

 - Dips are always popular.
 However, most are based on sour cream or cream cheese, both very high in saturated fat.
 I base my dips on cottage cheese; once blended smooth you wouldn’t know the difference.
 Serve with veggie sticks and rice crackers or my Corn Chips (book 1).